Libraries hacked is a website designed to promote open-source technology hacks and projects in libraries.

 Though not exclusively limited to featuring open-source solutions, the site will act as a platform for hosting code repositories (through GitHub), and any code created through the site will be made available and open.

 Examples of interesting open-source library projects around the web will also be listed.

 Hack events in libraries

 Libraries are places for data and information, and making that open to the community.
-A natural setting for hack projects is therefore a library, which is why this site will focus on library hack events.
+A natural setting for hack projects is a library, which is why this site will focus on library hack events.

 Articles and collaboration

-Articles from a variety of sources will be put on the site to provide guidance for those interested in the technology.
+Articles from a variety of sources will be put on the site to provide guidance for those interested in technology.
 Some examples of these will be: